Skip to main content

 Viair 85P

-We were disappointed to find that the Viair 85P’s work light is so dim that it’s nearly worthless and worse, there’s nothing in the way of actual backlighting to illuminate its gauge.
+We were also disappointed to find that the Viair 85P’s work light is so dim that it’s nearly worthless.
+Worse, there’s no actual backlighting to illuminate its gauge.

 Finally, this portable air compressor has no cable management system to speak of.
 That said, users can gather up it, along with its cable and hose, and stuff the lot into an included storage sack.
 So it’s got that going for it.